reza-khalafi/SayHello6/README.md

 ## Usage

-There is a main public function in LaraCrypt calss:
+There is a main public function in LaraCrypt calss:<br>
 `encrypt` - For use this fucntion you should set two parameters contain base64 key with 44 characters length and your message as a string that you want to be encrypted
 ```ruby
 let encryptedString : String = LaraCrypt().encrypt(Message: "123456", Key: "u6KuXJLIUwEUl7noY8J8H1ffDRwLC/5gjaWW1qTQ3hE=")